amirajoodani/Distributed_n8n_Platform_on_Openshift/README.md

 ## 1. Prerequisites

 For design and implement a distributed n8n platform running on Openshift , there are some requirement to deploy n8n service :
-A ) an Openshift/kubernetes Cluster
+A ) an Openshift/kubernetes Cluster <br>
-B ) a Container Registery with Redis,Postgresql,n8n Images C ) Persistance Storage for Postgresql and Redis pods
+B ) a Container Registery with Redis,Postgresql,n8n Images <br>
+C ) Persistance Storage for Postgresql and Redis pods <br>

 ## 2. Deployment steps
 The following steps describe how to deploy the distributed n8n platform on OpenShift.

 The deployment consists of:

-PostgreSQL
+PostgreSQL <br>
-Redis
+Redis <br>
-n8n Main
+n8n Main <br>
-Two n8n Workers
+Two n8n Workers <br>
-OpenShift Route
+OpenShift Route <br>
-The deployment uses n8n Queue Mode, where n8n Main places workflow executions into Redis and the Workers consume and execute those jobs.
+The deployment uses n8n Queue Mode, where n8n Main places workflow executions into Redis and the Workers consume and execute those jobs. <br>

 ## 3. Architecture

 The goal of this project is to demonstrate a distributed n8n architecture using Queue Mode.